metacount/Machine_learning/README.md

 The support is the total number of true instances for a particular class.

 In this scenario one way would be to divide data into high amount loans and low amountloans.

-Then focus on better recall for high amount loans as risk of false negative would give bigger impact.
+Then target for better recall for high amount loans as risk of false negative would give bigger impact.